sari-saba-sadiya/NeuralNetworksForTheUninitiated/README.md

 A step by step guide for Neural Networks.
 This version is still a work in progress.

-This directory should include:
+This directory should include:\n
-  |
+  |\n
-  |-> BackPropagationNN.pdf     A guide explaining the mathematics behind the code.
+  |-> BackPropagationNN.pdf     A guide explaining the mathematics behind the code.\n
   |
   |-> BackForwardNN.py          A python implementation of the Neural Network.
   |